 The survey includes the following four questions:

-- Do you have a specific field, subject, or research that is being done by a professor that interests you?
-(Many professors have websites describing their work that are linked from their departments’ home pages, if that helps you answer the question.)
+Give a specific example of a research or creative topic you are curious to explore.
+Explain why the topic is important to you.
+Many professors have websites describing their work that are linked from their departments’ home pages, if that helps you answer the question.
+(250 words maximum).

-- Have you have experienced any exceptional circumstances that may have impacted your educational progress, either positively or negatively?
+Describe any exceptional circumstances that have impacted your educational progress, either positively or negatively.

 Each response field has a 250 word limit.
 Please prepare your answers prior to entering the survey, so that you can paste your responses in the the required fields.

-Please apply through your Student Awards Profile at this address: https://www.uwindsor.ca/studentawards/381/uwinawardapplication
+Please log into UWinsite Student, and apply through your Student Awards Profile here:

 In the video below, the Outstanding Scholars Student Council offers some helpful tips about the application process.